 Matthew Cmiel, Program Director

+The Young Composers Program was founded in honor of Pulitzer Prize-winning compoer John Adams, who has a long association with Crowden, on the occasion of his 60th birthday.
+The heart of our mission is to guide and mentor our students through the formative stages of their creative growth as composers.
 With a diverse faculty of professional composers who are dedicated, gifted teachers, and a rich network of professional musicians and ensembles, the John Adams Young Composers Program is uniquely poised to offer a launching pad for artistic expression that is grounded in disciplined work, expert individual guidance and real-world experience.

 How to Enroll